KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu/markers.rst

 Delete All Markers
 ------------------

-Deletes all markers from the curent clip.
+Deletes all markers from the current clip.
 Does not appear to work - get "Cannot find clip to remove marker"

 Go To marker ...
 ----------------